Is life in prison without the possibility of parole, for a 14-year-old involved in a homicide, unconstitutional?

 Evan Miller was 14 when he and a 16-year-old boy got into a fight with a neighbor who was drunk.
 They beat him with a baseball bat, took $350 and his baseball card collection and set his trailer on fire.
 Cole Cannon, age 52, died of his injuries and smoke inhalation.
 Evan was tried as an adult and an Alabama jury convicted him of capital murder during the course of first degree arson.
 He was sentenced to spend the rest of his life in prison.

-Kuntrell Jackson was also 14 in 1999 when he and two friends participated in a video store robbery.
+Kuntrell Jackson was also 14 in 1999 when he and two friends participated in a video store robbery in Arkansas.
 One of the other boys shot and killed the store clerk.
 Jackson was not accused of firing the gun or intending to murder the clerk.
 However, he was convicted and sentenced to life without parole.

 Then in 2010, the Court extended this reasoning to juveniles sentenced to life without parole in non-homicide cases.
 (Graham v.
 Florida) It is not too far-fetched to expect the same reasoning to be applied in the Miller/Jackson cases.
 Teenagers are teenagers – the degree of involvement in a crime is based on the same scientific findings regarding the development of the adolescent brain.
 Simply put, teenagers aren’t as morally responsible for their acts as adults because they haven’t fully matured.